OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 [JupyterHub](http://jupyterhub.org).
 For now, let's call them *versatile JupyterHub deployments*.

-This document brainstorms about this convergence: it sets up the ground with a scenario and assumptions for a typical institution-wide JupyterHub deployment, propose specifications from a user perspective, and describes some typical use cases that would be enabled by such specifications.
-It further discuss security aspects and what remains to be implemented, before concluding with more advanced features and open questions.
+This document brainstorms this convergence process: it sets up the ground with a scenario and assumptions for a typical institution-wide JupyterHub deployment, proposes specifications from a user perspective, and describes some typical use cases that would be enabled by such specifications.
+It further discusses security aspects and what remains to be implemented, before concluding with more advanced features and open questions.